billyjbryant/PokeAlarmWiki/Pushbullet.md

 PokeAlarm offers the following for Pushbullet:

 * Notifications to multiple Pushbullet channels
-* Customizable Google Map image of the pokemon, gym, and/or pokestop location
+* Customizable Google Map image of the pokemon, gym, pokestop, egg and/or raid location
 * Personalized notifications via [Dynamic Text Substitution](Dynamic-Text-Substitution)

 ## Basic Config